• Instagram

 • blogs

-• How has the corona pandemic affected the pedagogy at the university and what needs to be done in the future?
+• How has the corona pandemic affected pedagogy at the university and what needs to be done in the future?

-How has the corona pandemic affected the pedagogy at the university and what needs to be done in the future?
+How has the corona pandemic affected pedagogy at the university and what needs to be done in the future?

 • April 12, 2021